Snyder's Justice League cut hits HBO Max in 2021

 You get the idea.
 This is hardly news anymore.
 Everyone has a horror story about the event (here’s mine), and some have made their way into the mainstream comic media.
 I hope this means the existing group will get their act together or someone like FanExpo will come in and deliver the world-class event we’ve been waiting years to see.

-Venom's new look seems familiar
+Venom's new look seems oddly familiar

 So we have a new looking Venom as well… with all sorts of Dark Elf symbols.
 And yes, it is rather Fear Itself-like but Venom never got a hammer in that one.

-However, we now have Venom adopting a new look that essentially fills in whatever gaps existed between McFarlane’s design work on both franchises and characters.
+What’s even more awkward is that we now have Venom adopting a new look that essentially fills in whatever gaps existed between McFarlane’s design work on both franchises and characters.

 It’s taken almost thirty years but the circle is finally complete I suppose.

-Taking another look at Neo Cab
+Another look at Neo Cab

 While it’s not new, the trailer for Neo Cab from last year is certainly worth a second (or maybe first?) viewing.
 The game looks criminally unnoticed by most gaming media.